 Dr Kate Hampshire

-Kate Hampshire is a Professor in the Department of Anthropology, and has on various aspects of health and healthcare provision in Sub-Saharan Africa.
+Kate Hampshire is a Professor in the Anthropology Department at Durham University.
+She is a medical anthropologist and has been conducting fieldwork on health and well-being, mostly in Sub-Saharan Africa, since the mid-1990s.
 Her research has been wide-ranging, covering maternal and child health/nutrition, adolescent health and service delivery, health risks, household decision-making, health-seeking practices and medical pluralism, traditional healing and change, among others.
 Her current work focuses mainly on the health-seeking practices of children and adolescents, in relation particularly to the use of medicines and ICTs.

 Dr Ruth Houghton